Geoalert/mapflow-docs-en/source/userguides/get_started.rst

  Here you can select one of the default providers:

   * `Mapbox Satellite <https://mapbox.com/maps/s satellite>`_ is a provider of global high resolution satellite imagery.
 The date of the image and updates cannot be chosen.

+  * **"Global mosaic"** is a pilot version of mosaic of high res imagery (0.75–0.5 m/px) for year 2022.
+The preview is limited to zoom 12.
+Limited coverage for some countries.
+The mosaic is supposed to be updated annually.

+By request:

   * `ArcGIS World Imagery <https://www.arcgis.com/home/item.html?id=226d23f076da478bba4589e7eae95952>`_ is a provider of the global coverage composed of the high and medium resolution satellite imagery and the aerial imagery, hosted by ESRI.
 The frequency of updating images is 3-5 years.

  .. hint::
     You can check the ArcGIS World Imagery metadata (date, resolution, and precision) by location.
 To do this, follow this `link <https://www.arcgis.com/apps/mapviewer/index.html?layers=10df2279f9684e4a9f6a7f08febac2a9>`_, zoom in, choose the point on the map and click.